COMBINE-lab/mim/README.md

 # `mim` : A small auxiliary index (and parser) to massively speed up parallel parsing of gzipped FASTQ/A files

+Why `mim`?
+The project's name is a reference to the Norse figure [Mímir](https://en.wikipedia.org/wiki/M%C3%ADmir), who is:

+> renowned for his knowledge and wisdom, who is beheaded during the Æsir–Vanir War.
+Afterward, the god Odin carries around Mímir's head and it recites secret knowledge and counsel to him.

+the `mim` index is a small index that gives critical knowledge into the internal structure of a gzipped FASTA/Q file that allows rapid and efficient parallel parsing and decompression.

 ## Building

 ```